 A time travel in the Andes Mountains

-Sky Islands: A time travel of the Andes Mountains is a film that combines 3D animation with photography to envision one chapter of the ecological history of the Northern Andes Mountains of South America.
+Sky Islands: A time travel of the Andes Mountains is a short film combining 3D animation with photography to envision one chapter of the ecological history of the Northern Andes Mountains of South America.
 In the times we are living today, the anthropogenic global warming is affecting not only our human species but also the whole species and inhabitants of the planet Earth.
 For this reason, this project seeks to visualize how an extraordinary ecosystem and a refuge of unique diversification and a hotspot of biodiversity, called Paramo, took at least 2 million years of evolution.
-This visualization opens a door to travel from the Pleistocene to the Anthropocene as a first step toward opening minds of its importance, and to implant a concern and post a question: Are we still on time to avoid losing more than 2 million years evolution of an extraordinary ecosystem in the Planet Earth?
+This visualization opens a door to travel from the Pleistocene to the Anthropocene as a first step towards opening minds of its importance, and to implant a concern and post a question: Are we still on time to avoid losing more than 2 million years evolution of an extraordinary ecosystem in the Planet Earth?